EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    :name: trace_tools_table

    The tab *Trace Tools* provides options about implementing correction factors.

+Using the boxes *Plot X-Limit* and *Plot Y-Limit*, one can set a maximum threshold for visualizing the traces.
+For example, if traces are 100 seconds long on X axis, and you are interested in the first 50 seconds of it, you can type 50 in the *Plot X-Limit* box, and by pressing enter, the trace will be shown until the X value of 50.
+The same procedure works for the Y axis.

 The *FRET Controls* tab displays and controls the FRET correction factors for direct excitation, leakage, and detection sensitivity.
 Its functionality will be described in the section about :ref:`correction_factors`.